MischaU8/yumyum/snapping/tangency-snaps_Ds8hxlhyDkM.md

 Version:
 Uploaded: 2023-05-24

-yum yum Floyd here with a quick look at tangency snaps in Plasticity tangency snaps appear along Circle curves when connecting a line or curve simply move the point along the curve until you see the tangency display pop up when using splines use control point splines for the cleanest results take advantage of this powerful feature when creating
+[[Tangency]] snaps appear along circle curves when connecting a line or curve.
+Simply move the point along the curve until you see the tangency display pop up.

-Curves in Plasticity
+When using splines use [[control point splines]] for the cleanest results take advantage of this powerful feature when creating curves in Plasticity.